vishnumaheshj/RBPi-Client-sw/README.md

 		Update the details if remote connection etc.
 	3)cron_file_example
 		Contains a sample file used for automatic running of client program on RB PI boot
+		$sudo crontab -e
+		To access/edit the file.
+Use the above command